Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: VII. Conclusion

 In conclusion, we addressed that a topological correspondence between a corner state and a nontrivial bulk invariant should be claimed by a physical argument (e.g. a half charge with chiral symmetry), but not by coincidence of their existence conditions in terms of the Hamiltonian parameters.
-Our two primary examples clearly demonstrated that the bulk polarization in $C^{3}$- and $C^4$-symmetric crystalline insulators and the corresponding fractional corner charge anomaly is not correlated with the emergence of the corner states at zero energy.
-We lastly showed that a corner state can appear even in a completely trivial insulator, which further strengthens our point that a corner-localized state qualifies as an indicator of higher-order topology only when a solid bulk-corner correspondence precedes.
+Our examples in $C^{3}$- and $C^4$-symmetric crystalline insulators clearly demonstrated that the bulk polarization and the corresponding fractional corner charge anomaly is not correlated with the emergence of the corner states at zero energy.
+In addition, we refined the bulk-corner correspondences for the corner states in these examples by identifying other topological invariants that are truly responsible for the corner state formation.
+We lastly showed that a corner state can appear even in a completely trivial insulator, which further strengthens our point that a corner-localized state may serve as an indicator of higher-order topology only when a solid bulk-corner correspondence precedes.